 Back to Coheed and Cambria: They astonished and enchanted me.
 And I am by no means a mega-fan of this act with a sizeable Millennial cult following, but they sounded pristine and were tenaciously entertaining, Claudio Sanchez being an effortlessly messianic frontman and skilled guitar player who was only complimented by the equally gifted Travis Stever and the remaining members of the ensemble.
 Songs I was not at all familiar with became resounding anthems for me, and ones I did know, like the Yngwie Malmsteen vs. Iron Maiden march of “Welcome Home,” only took on a new glow and might.
 I had seen Coheed and Cambria twice before and somewhere along the trek decided that they may be a band I only respect from afar a la Dream Theater.
 I am now forced to re-examine that.

 Every Time I Die caused me to reconsider them as well due to their varied, rhythmic, groovy, hefty set that broke all the metalcore rules.
-I still can’t say I am a devotee, but after watching them successfully stoke appetites for what was to come, I can say that it’s apparent why ETID has a base waiting for them wherever they may stop.
+I still can’t say I am a total devotee, but after watching them successfully spark bellyfires for what was to come, I can say that it’s apparent why ETID has a base waiting for them wherever they may stop.

 So, this Monday evening shook my snowglobe so to speak.
-It’s easy to laugh at Coheed and Cambria’s schmaltz, Mastodon seeming to hoard the critical reverence for themselves, but what the former has that the latter doesn’t is a glory-years arena-rock magic to them in addition to the superlative musicianship.
-Where one was somewhat static, the other was fluid as reverently throwback as they were optimistically futuristic.
+It’s easy to laugh at Coheed and Cambria’s schmaltz sometimes, Mastodon seeming to hoard the critical reverence for themselves, but what the former has that the latter doesn’t is a glory-years arena-rock magic to them in addition to the superlative musicianship.
+Where Mastodon was somewhat static, the other was fluid and reverently throwback as they were optimistically futuristic.
 While Mastodon sort of ambled to their respective positions, Coheed and Cambria arrived as if by celestial forces.